Swanson-Hysell-Group/lab_protocols/Magnetometer_Operations/SQuID_tuning.md

 5. Press the LOCK button (lock-loop feedback light should extinguish) and use the BIAS knob to maximize the signal output.
 Use the OFFSET knob to further maximize the signal and to get a single sine wave---rather than two sine waves.
 6. Press the LOCK button (lock-loop light should come back on).
 7. Lock the BIAS knob in place.
-8. Repeat for Y and Z
+8. Repeat for Y and Z.  The tuned numbers can be recorded on the back of the lab notebook for each axes.

 ## Notes: